degville/ubuntu-core-docs/docs/tutorials/build-your-first-image/create-a-model.md

 }
 ```

 After the file has been created, the next step is to sign it.
-See [Sign the model](/tutorials/build-your-first-image/sign-the-model) for further details.
+See {ref}`Sign the model <ref-sign-the-model-sign-the-model>` for further details.